-What to do if you are having trouble paying your plan premium

-Your plan premium is due in our office by the first day of each month.
-If we have not received your premium payment by the 12th day of each month, we will send you a notice telling you that your plan membership will end if we do not receive your plan premium within two calendar months.
+What to do if you are having trouble paying your plan premium telling you that your plan membership will end if we do not receive your premium within two calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.